 In March 1971 the Provisional IRA started shooting British soldiers.
 It was the start of a war that would go on for 23 years.
 The still very young McGuinness emerged as a leader in the armed conflict.

 Nothing better was on offer to him and many like him.
 Politics?
 The gun and the bomb.
 The enemy?
 The Crown forces and their Irish "collaborators".

 McGuinness had talent and he had guts.
-What he didn't have was the glimmer of a world outlook besides the Republican one.
+What he didn't have was even the glimmer of a world outlook other than the physical force Republican one.

 Within a year, by March 1972, the Republicans had won all they would win in the long war.
 The Protestant-sectarian home-rule government was abolished, and Britain insisted that from now on, any government must be a coalition in which Catholics and Protestants would share power.

 The Protestants had before the First World War won a veto over a united Ireland; now the Republicans won for the Catholics a veto over a Protestant-only government in the Protestant state for a Protestant people.